-Instead, Black Sabbath’s self-titled debut released on Friday the 13th, February 1970, is easily the first indisputable metal album.
+Instead, Black Sabbath’s self-titled debut released on Friday the 13th, February 1970, is at least the first proto-metal album.
 While it still employs blues structures and even a mouth harp, nearly every song is pounded out with power chords.
 Not to mention it sounds goddam scary, particularly in the opening title track’s use of the tritone, the musical interval that spans three whole tones, like the diminished 5th or augmented 4th.
 The gap between two notes played in succession or simultaneously was known by medieval musicians as Diabolus in Musica – the Devil’s Interval.
 The Roman Catholic Church in the Middle Ages forbid the use of the tritone, believing it was the work of the devil.
 Nevertheless, the tricky tritone made appearances in Beethoven’s Fidelio, Giuseppe Tartini’s Devil’s Trill Sonata, Wagner’s Gotterdammerung, even West Side Story’s “Maria.”
 Often harmonized in thirds in the harmonic minor scale, it produces a feeling of dread.
 It creates a spooky tension that can either lead to a major chord resolution, or simply leave listeners dangling over the abyss of despair.

 The use of the term “heavy metal” to describe the music can be traced to Creem Magazine, though it’s hard to know which of three writers first actually used it.
 In a 1971 review of Sir Lord Baltimore’s Kingdom Come, Mike Saunders wrote that they “seem to have down pat all the heavy metal tricks in the book.”
 He was referring to Grand Funk Railroad, Free, MC5, Blue Cheer and Led Zeppelin.
 In a 1972 interview with Black Sabbath, Lester Bangs quoted one of his favorite writers, William S. Burroughs.
 He referred to the character The Heavy Metal Kid from Nova Express, a denizen of Uranus.
 Yes, I believe the Bill And Ted/Beavis And Butthead style humor was intentional on the part of both Burroughs and Bangs.
 Or it could have been Dave Marsh who first used the term.
 Until some kind person indexes Creem we won’t know for sure.
 It is certain that Creem was the first to treat heavy metal with some sort of respect.
 Steppenwolf of course referred to the “heavy metal thunder” of driving a motorcycle down the highway in “Born To Be Wild” in 1968.
 But The Oxford English Dictionary traces “heavy metal” back to 1828, when it signified large guns and/or large balls (ammunition for the guns).
 In 1882, it adds, “ability, mental or bodily; power, influence; as, he is a man of heavy metal.”
 Given the music’s relationship to power, the roots of the term is wholly appropriate.